A smarter way to fight fires

 Supervisor training is intended for owners of companies, CEO’s, Executives, HR Staff, Safety Officers and any other management serving a supervisory role.
 These individuals carry the responsibility of ensuring safety and health in the workplace, and without specialized training, a drug free workplace can be very hard to manage and regulate.

-Our Supervisor training is designed to educate employers on how to address employees in addiction and identifying signs and symptoms.
+Our Supervisor training is designed to educate employers on how to address employees struggling with substance use disorder and identifying signs and symptoms.
 It covers:

 - The organization’s DFWP Policy